Sabrinas Organizing

 Emotional feelings before organizing their home.

-Gen Zers feel overwhelmed but excited right before organizing their spaces.
+Gen Zers feel overwhelmed but excited as they organize their spaces.

 What area of the home do you struggle with most?